ColtonDavenport/CNN-GAN-Comparison/README.md

 ## CNN and GAN Comparison Study
 By: Jacob Boness, Colton Davenport, Jamie Thomassen

-To create tfrecords use dataset creator found here: https://github.com/daitan-innovation/cnn-audio-denoiser
+To create tfRecords use dataset creator found here: https://github.com/daitan-innovation/cnn-audio-denoiser

 Each notebook has running instructions.
 Here's a typical Run Order -